What Is Medicare Part D?Learn More about Your Health Care Options with PolicyScout’s Guide to Medicare Part D.

 If you are administered medication or drugs by a health care provider at a clinic, doctor’s office, or outpatient facility, your medication will fall under Medicare Part B.

-If you’re wondering about Medicare prescription drug coverage, you should be aware that Part D expenses aren’t covered by Original Medicare (Part A and B) because prescription drugs cover is a separate Medicare insurance category.
+Part D expenses aren’t covered by Original Medicare (Part A and B) because prescription drug coverage is a separate Medicare insurance category.

 If you have Original Medicare, you can get a stand-alone prescription drug plan or a Medicare Supplement Plan (Medigap) to cover your prescription drug expenses.

 It’s best to check with your insurance provider or the CMS (Centers for Medicare and Medicaid Service) if you are already covered for Part D expenses with your current plan.

 You won’t be able to get a stand-alone Part D plan if you have Medicare Advantage.
 Most Medicare Advantage (Part C) plans offer prescription drug coverage.
 If you’re enrolled in a Medicare Advantage plan, you'll probably have some kind of prescription drug coverage.